Wednesday, December 6, 2023

 - Certification of Education: By submission of a transcript from the educational institution or

 Military applying by Endorsement may also be eligible for a Military permit.
 A temporary military permit

 holder has the privilege of working as a PT or PTA in NC for one year or until the licensure process is

 completed.
-To obtain a Temporary Military permit, the Military must complete and submit the following:
+To obtain a Temporary Military permit, the applicant must complete and submit the following:

 - Application Form with ALL sections completed.

-- Documentation of Military Status either: Active Military member/Military Spouse/Veteran/Veteran
+- Documentation of Military Status as either an Active Military member, military spouse, or veteran/veteran spouse.

 - Verification of an active license in another state: Board staff verify active PT/PTA Licensure in